Recovering access to a VM

 - Connect to the VM serial console.

 - Change the SSH or network settings.
-If you have security groups set up, make sure that their rules allow incoming TCP traffic to port 22.
+If you have security groups configured, make sure their rules allow incoming TCP traffic on port 22.

 - Connect to the VM via SSH.